 In this blog, we will be discussing these first of these bodies, or layers and their interconnectivity.
 We know from our previous blog that all of the five bodies are connected to your deepest soul and why this is the reason each of us must strive to create the balance between body and mind, and by so doing create a connection with our soul self.

 As mentioned in our previous blog your soul knows exactly what your purpose is here on Earth, and it knows exactly what it is you should be doing.
 In essence, your soul self is your highest self.

-Today’s blog post is going to focus on the Physical Body, known in Ayurveda as Annamaya Kosha.
+Today’s blog post is going to focus on the Physical Body, known in Yoga as Annamaya Kosha.

 The body that you are most familiar with is your Annamaya Kosha, it is the body you see daily in the mirror, the body you have known your whole life so far, the one you use to perform physical feats like jumping and waking and also the one where afflictions and illnesses manifest, like the flu or a serious skin rash.
 Of all the five bodies that belong to you, it is the only tangible one, it is made up of bones, muscles, organs, tissues, water and blood.

 The name Annamaya can literally be translated to the term “comprised of food”, because, as you know you literally are made up out of what you eat.
 Whilst your physical body or Annamaya is your most rudimentary and basic form, it is still vitally important, as it is the body with which you experience all of the others and it serves as the foundation and anchorage of your spiritual practice.
 If you are not physically healthy, then it is not possible to gain access to your more subtle layers or bodies.